paulpan05/te-app-backend/README.md

 npm start
 ```

+Install ESLint and Prettier plugins on your Visual Studio Code to enable automatic syntax warning and correction.

 ## Deployment

 App is deployed every time new changes are pushed to master brach, via Serverless CI